arialdomartini/dotnet-eli5/README.md

 See [dotnet restore warning NU1701](https://stackoverflow.com/a/44999938/202443)

 Another bug in dotnet seems to be related to these behaviors: [Suppressing warnings through project properties UI adds tfm condition in csproj file for multi targeting project](https://github.com/dotnet/project-system/issues/2804).
 The bug is still open and the last comment dates back to July 2018.

+In another issue, related to Azure DevOps ([Nuget restore build task ignores `NoWarn` usage](https://github.com/microsoft/azure-pipelines-tasks/issues/5494)), it is claimed that the bug has been fixed in NuGet 4.3.0, which makes everything more confusing, as the above tests have been performed with Nujget 4.9.3.5777.